Diocese of Erie: Grand jury report

 In early 2016, Pennsylvania Attorney General Josh Shapiro convened a special grand jury to investigate allegations of sexual abuse of minors by Catholic clergy in six Pennsylvania dioceses, including the Diocese of Erie.
 In April 2018, the diocese published a list of 34 priests and 17 laypeople who had been credibly accused of sexually abusing children.
 By July 2018, the list had grown to 64 names.

 In August 2018, the Pennsylvania grand jury report was released, revealing 41 clergy in the Diocese of Erie with credible accusations of sexually abusing children.
 The report praised Bishop Persico, who acknowledged there had been a cover-up of sexual abuse crimes in the diocese.

-In October 2018, Reverend David Lee Poulson pleaded guilty to charges of corruption of minors and endangering the welfare of children.
+In October 2018, David Lee Poulson, a diocesan priest, pleaded guilty to charges of corruption of minors and endangering the welfare of children.
 Poulson had been accused of repeatedly sexually abusing one boy and attempting to sexually abuse another.
 In January 2019, Poulson received a two-and-a-half to 14-year prison sentence.
 In March 2019, the Vatican laicized Poulson.

-In July 2020, it was revealed that the diocese was undergoing a potential new sex abuse lawsuit.
-The plaintiffs alleged that the diocese's compensation fund had yet to pay victims of abuse allegedly committed at St. Hedwig Catholic Church and its long-closed school.

-Also in July 2020, a woman alleging abuse by Reverend Michael G. Barletta sued the diocese.
-She accused the diocese of shielding Barletta from potential prosecution after Barletta molested her when she was in grade school in the 1970s.
-By this point, at least three other sex abuse lawsuits were filed against the diocese in between July 15, 2020, as well.
-In August 2020, it was revealed that a total of 21 lawsuits were filed against the diocese since the 2018 grand jury report was released.